 First, a side story: I’ve actually had people tell me how “inconsiderate” I am for pulling my trailer though a drive-thru window lane.
 My usual reply is “Would you be upset if I was in an F-250 Crew Cab or a Sprinter van?”
 Never ready for facts to get in the way of being victimized, they usually retort with “It’s not the same!”
 They’re right, it’s not the same.
 In addition to being shorter than both of those vehicles, which means I take less space in a drive-thru lane, my car/trailer combination articulates at the hitch, making it far more maneuverable than either of them.
 I know I’m not the one leaving skid marks on the curbs in tight drive-thrus.
 And let’s see those trucks pull a U-turn on a two-lane road without reversing or driving over a curb!
 I’m also amused by how many trucks I see at the dump with a tiny trailer attached to avoid putting stuff in the (covered) bed of their pretty pickup truck.
 I laugh every time someone tells me I need a pick up truck!

 Anyway, the easiest way to park is to pull forward through two adjacent spots (if I can find them).
 This is my common practice at Lowes or other shopping centers with abundant parking.
 I first devised “stunt parking” as a solution during a tour at a small base with limited parking.
 I eventually found some end spots with painted “buffer” zones that worked well for holding a trailer.
-Buffer zones identify paved areas are not large enough to safely park a car without impeding nearby traffic.
+Buffer zones identify paved areas which are not large enough to safely park a car without impeding nearby traffic.
 I’ve never had anyone get upset with me for putting my trailer in part of one of these areas.
 After all, I can either take two spots or one.
 Which is preferred?

 Later, I worked in an office with garage parking.
 Most parking structures do not have “pull-thru” spots.
 Instead, there are curb stops throughout, making pull-thrus impossible to find.
 So I did rounds of the structure and made note of key end spots that would hold my trailer.
 Areas near pillars usually did not allow parking.
 But that didn’t stop me from finding a way to park near or around them.
 I became a parking ninja with the ability to fit nearly anywhere!